tum-pbs/pbdl-book/overview-equations.md

 ---

+## Some example PDEs

-## Some PDEs that we'll use later on
+The following PDEs are good examples, and we'll use them later on in different settings to show how to incorporate them into DL approaches.

 ### Burgers